 Upon a successful one-year placement in outpatient, the court must hold a restoration of sanity trial.

-The trial may occur prior to the one-year date only upon the recommendation of the CONREP director to that effect, though this extremely rare in practice.
+The trial may occur before the one-year date only upon the recommendation of the CONREP director, though this is extremely rare in practice.

 The initial outpatient placement hearing, conversely, does not.
 (People v.
 Tilbury (1991) 54 Cal.3d 56.)
 The applicant has the burden of proof by a preponderance of the evidence.
 (Penal Code § 1026.2(k).)